Skip to content

 Who are the SRPs for?

-The SRPs are for children and young people with:
+The SRPs are for children and young people with an Education Health and Care Plan (EHCP) who have:

 • a developmental language disorder and / or a severe motor speech disorder (developmental verbal dyspraxia)